 What do you picture in your mind when you think of freelance jobs?
 Do you envision Sean O’Connell in the movie The Secret Life of Walter Mitty traveling the world to take photos of exotic locations?

-The Basics of Freelance Work from Home
+The Basics Of Freelance Work From Home Jobs

 Freelance lies in a gray area between being self-employed and being an independent contractor.
 A freelancer is usually self-employed, working in a temporary to ongoing capacity with one or more employers (or clients).

-And, the internet has been a game changer, for world of freelance helping to expand into other services like virtual assisting, translation, bookkeeping, project management, consulting, and more.
+And, the internet has been a game-changer, for the world of freelance helping to expand into other services like virtual assisting, translation, bookkeeping, project management, consulting, and more.

 The Good and the Bad in Freelancing

 Freelance work from home allows you to work around your schedule.
 You get to decide how many projects from employers/clients you want to take on.

 Depending on the services you decide to offer and work to get those first clients, you begin getting referrals thus increasing your clientele and income without marketing!

 The most challenging part of freelance work from home is getting started.
 You must a certain level of motivation to push through the steps it takes to create consistent income.
 It will be necessary to search for the best opportunities.

-It lets not just you, but allows people all over the world to compete for the same jobs.
-With a much lower cost of living, freelancers from those places drive pay down considerably.
+It lets not just you but allows people all over the world to compete for the same jobs.
+With a much lower cost of living, freelancers from those places drive to pay down considerably.

-Getting Started in Freelance Work
+Getting Started Finding Freelance Work From Home Jobs

 Next, set up a plan to clearly state what service you will freelance, what skills you have or how you plan to learn them, and how you plan to find employers/clients.

 Get a separate checking account and register with the state as a business.
 Registering as a LLC will ensure you against business liabilities.
 It, also, looks more professional to potential clients.